walterhiggins/WMPJS/book-outline.md

 The module in listing @@listref{textcolors.js} exports the *names* array and the *colorize()* function for use by others.
 The *names* array will be used later to provide hints to players who want to change their chat color using TAB completion.
 The *colorize()* function will take a color name and text and add the necessary color codes to the start of the text so that it will be displayed in color in the chat window.
 It does this by searching for the color in the *names* array using the *Array.indexOf()* method which will return the position of the matching color in the array.
 For example, names.indexOf('darkgreen') would return 2.
 Remember: Arrays begin at index 0 not 1, so 'black' is at index 0, 'darkblue' is at index 1 and so on.
 The *Array.indexOf()* method will return -1 if the item is not found in the array.
 If the *colorize()* function is passed a color which does not exist in the *names* array, then the text is unchanged - no color code will be added to the text.

 The index of the color is important because that number is converted to a hexadecimal value using the *Number.toString(16)* method.
-This value along with the special &#167; symbol which is written as `\xa7` combine to form the color code which is prepended to the original text.
+This value along with the special &#167; symbol which is written as `\xa7` combine to form the color code which is inserted in front of the original text.
 The *colorize()* function is a perfect example of how functions can be used to package up tricky code which you don't want to have to write more than once.
 It's much easier to simply write `colorize('gold','I am gold!')` than to write `\xa76I am gold!'`.
 Having to memorize all 16 color codes and the special `\xa7` prefix code every time you wanted to write colored text would be difficult.
 That's why we wrap up this code inside an easy to use function and *export* it so other modules and plugins can use it.

 The next steps in writing the Chat Color plugin are: